Moesif/moesifdjango/README.md

 4. `RESPONSE_HEADER_MASKS` (optional) performs the same function for response headers.
 5. `RESPONSE_BODY_MASKS` (optional) performs the same task for response body.

-How  to test:
+How to run the test:
 =============
-You can test the SDK with automatically generated test cases. unittest is used as the testing framework and nose is used as the test runner.
-You can run the tests as follows:

   1. Manually clone the git repo
   2. Install moesifdjango middleware as in directions above.